-9.2.3 UC2.3 Operational Rating Indicator Assessment Report
+9.2.3 UC2.3 Operational Rating Indicator Assessment Report (LCC, HC&W)

-Use Case # UC2.3 Use Case Name Operational Rating Indicator Assessment Report Intent To extract all required data for the operational assessment of the building Version/Action/Author v1 Last Update 29.03.2021 Actors Involved Main Actor: Engineers, Building designers (EPC designers) Other: Registries, Public Bodies, Researchers/ Academics, Tenants/Owners, Software tool Developers, ESCOs Brief Description The EPC designer requests the issuance of an Operational Rating Indicator Assessment report from the D^2EPC Web platform that sends the request to the Calculation Engine.
-The Calculation Engine requests buildings information, measurements and operational data that are imported through the BIM-based digital twin and additional calculation parameters that are imported through the Repositoy.
-The Operational Rating module of the Calculation Engine performs the calculation of the operational indicators and the report is sent to the Web platform and stored in the Repository.
+Use Case # UC2.3 Use Case Name Operational Rating Indicator Assessment Report (LCC, HC&W) Intent To extract all required data for the operational rating-related indicators assessment of the building Version/Action/Author v2

+Last Update 10.05.2022 Actors Involved Main Actor: Engineers, Building designers (EPC designers) Other: Registries, Public Bodies, Researchers/ Academics, Other: Registries, Public Bodies, Researchers/ Academics, Tenants/Owners, Software tool Developers, ESCOs Brief Description The EPC designer requests the issuance of an Operational Rating Indicator Assessment report from the D^2EPC Web platform that sends the request to the Calculation Engine.
+The Calculation Engine requests buildings information, measurements and operational data that are imported through the BIM-based digital twin and additional calculation parameters that are imported through the Repository.
+The Building Performance module of the Calculation Engine performs the calculation of the indicators and the report is sent to the Web platform and stored in the Repository.
 Assumptions The building owner has a BIM file.
-Calculation parameters available in the Repository and a new calculation of the operational rating indicators is needed.
+Calculation parameters available in the Repository and a new calculation of the operational rating-related indicators is needed.
 D^2EPC EPCs are issued on a regular basis and available historical data can be retrieved from the Repository.
 If there is no need for an update of operational rating indicators, the Operational Rating Indicator Assessment report can be automatically generated with the precondition of UC2.2.
-Pre-conditions UC2.1 Pre-conditions Trigger UC2.1 A request for a new a new Operational Rating Indicator Assessment report Pre-conditions Trigger Goal (Successful End Condition) UC2.1 A request for a new a new Operational Rating Indicator Assessment report Operational Rating Indicator Assessment Report issued Pre-conditionsTriggerGoal (Successful End Condition)Post-conditions UC2.1 A request for a new a new Operational Rating Indicator Assessment report Operational Rating Indicator Assessment Report issued Operational Rating Indicators are available for other processes and operations
+Pre-conditions UC2.1 Trigger A request for a new a new Operational Rating Indicator Assessment report Goal (Successful End Condition) Operational Rating Indicator Assessment Report (including selected LCC, HC&W indicators) issued Post-conditions Operational Rating-related indicators are available for other processes and operations Related Use Cases UC2.2, UC2.5, UC2.6, UC3.2